Get matched with vetted scholarships and enter our

 GMAT vs GRE: Overview

 The Graduate Management Admission Test (GMAT) and Graduate Record Examinations (GRE) are both graduate school entry exams.
 The main difference is that the GRE is taken to gain admission to a range of graduate programs, while the GMAT is designed specifically for business school programs.
 However, many business schools accept scores from either exam.
-In fact, a recent Kaplan report shows that 92% of business schools accept the GRE as an alternative to the GMAT.
 Accepting the GRE widens the admission pool beyond students from traditional business backgrounds.
 It also gives MBA applicants the flexibility to choose which test can best showcase their academic potential.

 GMAT vs GRE: Key differences

-• Analytical Writing section with one essay (30 mins)
+– Analytical writing section with one essay (30 minutes)

 Do business schools prefer the GMAT or the GRE?

 Nearly all business schools accept both exams, but some programs prefer the GMAT over the GRE.
-According to a recent report by Kaplan, 26% of admissions officers say applicants who submit a GMAT score have an advantage over those who submit a GRE score.
-Only 2% say GRE-takers have the advantage, while the remaining 73% say neither exam-taker has the advantage.
 To compare applications objectively, many business schools use this comparison tool to convert GRE scores to GMAT scores.
 Check with the business schools you’re considering and see if they indicate a preference for one exam over the other.

 Which exam should I take?

 If your prospective MBA program doesn’t indicate a preference either way, you should take the test that highlights your individual strengths.
 The GMAT and GRE are similar in many ways.
-Both require writing tasks, involve early high school-level math, and rely heavily on reading comprehension.
+Both involve early high school-level math and rely heavily on reading comprehension.
 But it’s important to understand that the tests have different focuses.

 The GMAT is designed specifically for business students.
 Because of this, students with traditional MBA backgrounds in finance, banking, or consulting may prefer this exam.
 The GMAT generally suits students who excel at solving complex problems using data presented in charts, tables, and text.
 Meanwhile, the GRE is designed for a variety of graduate programs ranging from visual arts to higher education.
 Because the GRE caters to a wider audience, it may be preferable for students transitioning to business from other fields of study.